 Balham, Beckenham and Crowborough all won and with that the league season had entered an early winter break.

-Before non elite football was brought to a halt there was FA Vase success for Sheppey United and Kennington as they joined 5 other SCEFL sides in the hat for the Second Round Draw.
+Just before that though there was FA Vase success for Sheppey United and Kennington as they joined 5 other SCEFL sides in the hat for the Second Round Draw.

 Premier Division Statistics